Patty Hou

-Patty Hou (侯佩岑 (Hóu Pèicén); born 20 December 1977) is a Taiwanese former news anchor.
-She has subsequently hosted an entertainment program on Azio TV and published the book Patty's About Love.
+Patty Hou (侯佩岑 (Hóu Pèicén); born 20 December 1977) is a Taiwanese TV host.

 Career

-Hou was born in Taipei, Taiwan, she graduated with a degree in mass communications and psychology from the University of Southern California.
-She was a news anchor for TTV, Era News and CTi before resigning in 2004 and venturing into the entertainment scene.
+Hou was born in Taipei, Taiwan.
+She earned a degree in mass communications and psychology from the University of Southern California.
+She was a news anchor for TTV, Era News and CTi before transitioning to talk shows and variety programming.
+From 2004 to 2012, she hosted the Azio TV show Entertainment in Asia.
+In 2025, she participated in the Chinese reality show Ride the Wind 2025.